yanburman/sjcam_raw2dng/README.md

 Troubleshooting:
 ---------------------
-Q: I get "unsupported format" error when trying to convert a photo taken with FOV crop or zoom
+Q: I get "unsupported format" error when trying to convert a photo taken with FOV crop or zoom</br>
 A: Only some of FOV crops are currently supported for SJ5000x Elite and none for M20.
 This is partly due to</br>
 crop raw files having some apparently extra pixels that are being discarded by the camera's firmware</br>
 thus making it difficult to find the actual width and height of the image.</br>